10 Days in Istanbul Turkey Itinerary

 • Taxi fare is very cheap in Istanbul so it’s a great way to get around the city.

 • However, you may come across drivers trying to con you.
 Make sure your driver is using the meter and that the meter is starting from zero.
-We have had an instance where the driver has the cheek to start the meter at 65 Turkish liras and tried to make us pay 100 for a 30-lira ride!
+We have had an instance where the driver got the cheek to start the meter at 65 Turkish liras and tried to make us pay 100 for a 30-lira ride!

 • Another scenario is that many drivers will offer you a fixed price and not use the meter.
 It usually is a higher price than what it’s supposed to be.
 So, if you can, kindly ask them to use the meter unless you don’t mind paying the higher fare.